Skill Demand Index

 Salary data for Brand Stewardship is still accumulating.

-The most common pairings are Graphic Design, Creative Execution, Competitive Research, Digital Marketing, Creative Storytelling.
+The most common pairings are Graphic Design, Social Media Marketing, Digital Content Management, Website CMS (Specific), Financial Industry Experience.
 Strengthening these alongside Brand Stewardship improves your fit across more positions.

 Top roles: Marketing, Other.
 Marketing positions have the highest demand at 67% of all Brand Stewardship jobs.